 - Data analysis

-- Deep knowledge of CRM
+- Deep knowledge of customer relationship management (CRM)

 - Communicating difficult concepts in an engaging and clear way